smazurchuk/alfolio/_posts/2023-10-20-tics_reply.md

 # RSA and XOR problem

 The shown **XOR** problem has 32 datapoints that belong to two distinct classes.
 The task is to use the value of `x1` and `x2` to determine the class of the datapoint.
 As stated, the result<d-footnote>perhaps surprising</d-footnote> is that *no linear classifier* can perform this task.
-This property is what Saskia et. al. refers to as independence, or that class identity can't be decoded by looking at any single feature but can be decoded by looking at both simultaneously.
+This property is what Frisby et. al. refer to as independence, or that class identity can't be decoded by looking at any single feature but can be decoded by looking at both simultaneously.

 To show RSA fails to capture non-linear categorical structure, we can create an RDM from the data points and the target categories